 Generally, it is better that taxpayers try to meet all of these requirements before trying to set up a tax payment plan with the IRS because it will minimize the time that they may be exposed to active IRS collections and adverse collection activity.

 Doing so will also expedite the process and will minimize the headache involved in dealing with the IRS.
 I have coached many taxpayers through setting up their own tax payment plans using these very steps.
-However, if you have any questions regarding these criteria or if I can assist you further, please get in touch with me using the contact information contained on this website.
+It is not rocket science.
+Follow the rules and make your required payments on time.